KundanMooo/Supermarket-Sales-Analysis-and-Data-Cleaning-EDA-/README.md

 can customise promotional events, product displays, and adverts to individual gender preferences.

-### The supermarket can pinpoint failing locations and take action to improve inventory levels,
-product selection, and operational efficiency in those regions through analysing sales distribution across different stores and cities.
+### The supermarket can pinpoint failing locations and take action to improve inventory levels,product selection, and operational efficiency in those regions through analysing sales distributionacross different stores and cities.

 ### Optimising product line offerings:
 Supermarkets may determine the best-performing product categories and make informed decisions about inventory management, marketing strategies,